dexecutor/dexecutor-examples/README.md

       V
     Script 6

-In this case total execution time would be **30 minutes**, However if we could parallelize the script execution make sure scripts are executed in right sequence and order, then we could save time, decreasing the total execution time just **10 minutes**.
+In this case total execution time would be **30 minutes**, However if we could parallelize the script execution, make sure scripts are executed in right sequence and order, then we could save time, decreasing the total execution time to just **10 minutes**.